StevenMDixon/IJScript/README.md

 > "Practice makes perfect, but imperfect when practiced poorly." ~ Some old dead guy.

-> "BadJS is a cthulian amalgamation of everything that is wrong with non-strict type languages" ~ Me

 ## Goal

 Create the most unreadable answers for common "coding test" questions and have them work properly.
 I would like to note before I get to far that this is written as a joke and would like to point out the challenges outlined here are the exact opposite of what someone who codes in JavaScript should do.

 ## Rules